polzerdo55862/dp-blog/_posts/2022-01-05-baysian-hyperparameter-optimization.md

 $$\| w \|_2 := \sqrt{ ( w_1 )^2 + ( w_2 )^2 + \dotsb + ( w_n )^2 } = \left( \sum_{i=1}^n ( w_i )^2 \right)^{1/2} \label{eq:norm}$$

-For the model building process it does not matter how far the data points are from the modeled straight line as long as they are within a defined range (-ϵ to +ϵ).
+For the model building process it does not matter how far the data points are from the modelled straight line as long as they are within a defined range (-ϵ to +ϵ).
 Deviations that exceed the specified limit ϵ are not allowed.

 $$